-The business course half of the Bachelor of Business and Legal Studies is currently in the process of review and it is likely that substantial changes will take place in the programme of study for all levels from the academic year 2002/2003 onwards.
+The business course half of the Bachelor of Business and Legal Studies is currently in the process of review and it is likely that substantial changes will take place in the programme of study for all levels from the academic year 2003/2004 onwards

-Students who fail to achieve the thirty business credits in Level 1 by the second examination offering in 2001/2002 may not be in a position to take Level 1 examinations based on 2001/2002 courses in subsequent years.
+Students who fail to achieve the thirty business credits in Level 1 by the second examination offering in 2002/2003 may not be in a position to take Level 1 examinations based on 2002/2003 courses in subsequent years.
 The provisions of Rule 14 will then apply.

-- 8. Progress from Level 2 to Level 3 (and Level 3 to Level 4): - 8.1 Students who pass at least two legal studies courses in Level 2 are eligible to enter Level 3, subject to having passed all Level 1 courses. - 8.2 Students who pass at least two legal studies courses in Level 3 are eligible to enter Level 4, subject to having passed all Level 2 courses. - 9.
-Where a student passes an examination after more than one attempt, his or her overall mark will be the successful examination mark. - 10.
-Students cannot be registered for any course(s) nor attempt any examination(s) in course(s) from more than two consecutive levels in any one academic year. - 11.
-Examinations of more than two consecutive levels may not be taken at the same sitting.

-- 12. If a Law course is terminated or changed, it will not normally be examined in its original form for more than two years.
+- 8. Progress from Level 2 to Level 3 (and Level 3 to Level 4): - 8.1 Students who pass at least two legal studies courses in Level 2 are eligible to enter Level 3, subject to having passed all Level 1 courses. - 8.2 Students who pass at least two legal studies courses in Level 3 are eligible to enter Level 4, subject to having passed all Level 2 courses. - Where a student passes an examination after more than one attempt, his or her overall mark will be the successful examination mark. - 10.
+Students cannot be registered for any course (s) nor attempt any examination (s) in course (s) from more than two consecutive levels in any one academic year. - 11.
+Examinations of more than two consecutive levels may not be taken at the same sitting. - 12.
+If a Law course is terminated or changed, it will not normally be examined in its original form for more than two years.
 In the event of a business course being changed, modified or terminated, then no other examination for that course will be offered other than the second offering examination. - 13.
 A student's choice of Level 4 course electives must be made in writing at the end of the Level 3 academic year.

 The following only relates to business courses.
-Permission to be registered for a course and to attempt the examination at the end of any Level 4 course is contingent on the student satisfying the minimum attendance requirement of the course.
-The minimum attendance requirement of a course cannot be met if a student transfers into the course later than two weeks after the start of that course.
-Thus, no Level 4 student can be registered for a course, attend a course or attempt an examination unless the student was enrolled in that course no later than two weeks after the start of the course.
+A student's application to choose Level 4 business electives must be made at the end of the Level 3 academic year.
+The number of student places in courses is determined by the Faculty of Commerce and an application to register for a course does not guarantee entry into that course.
+The electives choice can only be changed under exceptional circumstances and is subject to course availability.
+Permission to attempt the examination at the end of any Level 4 course is contingent on the student satisfying the minimum attendance requirement of the course.
+The minimum attendance requirement of a course cannot be met if a student transfers into the course later than two weeks after the start of the course.
+Thus, no level 4 student can be registered for a course, attend a course or attempt an examination unless the student was enrolled in that course no later than two weeks after the start of the course.
 Formal attendance at a course will be deemed to have commenced when Faculty records show that the student is enrolled for the course.